Community Right to Bid

 The right will include private as well as public assets.

-Local authorities are required to keep a list of all of these assets of community value.
+Local authorities are required to keep a list of assets of community value.
 If an owner of a listed asset wants to sell it they have to notify the local authority.
 The local authority then, in turn, has to notify any interested parties.
 If local groups are interested in buying the asset they have six months to prepare a bid to buy it before the asset can be sold.

 There is more information about the Community Right to Bid, and advice on grants and support, on the My Community website.